 In one of our previous posts (Onboard DRM Goes Offline), BuyDRM CEO, Christopher Levy, wrote about how studio content becomes more and more accessible in cases when the Internet is either limited or is not available at all.
-Aircraft, busses, trains, cruise-ships and other means of transportation become your own private cinema where you and your loved ones can enjoy a favorite live show or a movie during the long flight or road ahead of you.
+Aircraft, buses, trains, cruise-ships and other means of transportation become your own private cinema where you and your loved ones can enjoy a favorite live show or a movie during the long flight or road ahead of you.

 BuyDRM Pioneered Downloads with HBO GO 5 Years Ago